 - Brand Examples:

-- Simms Fleece: 200 g Polartec® for moderate cold.
+- Simms Fleece: 200 g Polartec® suitable for moderate cold.

-- AFTCO Neoprene: 4 mm inserts for sub‑freezing waters.
+- AFTCO Neoprene: 4 mm insulation for sub-zero conditions.

 3.4 Waterproofing & Water-Resistant Finishes

-- Ratings: Measured in mm H₂O (higher = more waterproof).
+- Ratings: Measured in mm H₂O (higher numbers indicate more waterproof).

 - Membranes & Coatings: GORE-TEX® Pro (20,000 mm), Patagonia H₂No® (10,000 mm), DWR (durable water repellent).

-- Seam Sealing: Fully taped vs. critically taped.
+- Seam Sealing: Variations include fully taped versus critically taped seams.

 3.5 Durability & Abrasion Resistance

-- Rip‑Stop Weaves: Prevent small tears from becoming large rips.
+- Rip-Stop Weaves: Designed to prevent small tears from becoming large rips.

-- Reinforced Panels: Shoulders, elbows, seat area on pants.
+- Reinforced Panels: Located in areas such as shoulders, elbows, and seat on pants.

-- Brand Innovations: Gill’s Hydrophobe® shell; Pelagic’s 3‑layer laminated hoodies.
+- Brand Innovations: Gill’s Hydrophobe® shell and Pelagic’s 3-layer laminated hoodies exemplify durability.

-Below are our brand picks—each excels in a particular zone thanks to specialized technologies.
+Below are our recommended brands, each excelling in a particular climate through specialized technologies.

 4.1 Tropical & Subtropical: Rayscreen, Huk, Under Armour